eliaskosunen/varuna/README.md

 ### Instructions

-The application can be build using CMake.
+The application can be built using CMake.
 The easiest way to do this is to run `build.sh`, which will build the application, tests and documentation.
 `build.sh` will only work on Linux.